BonsonW/slorado/docs/jetson-build.md

     On Debian/Ubuntu : sudo apt-get install zlib1g-dev
     ```

-2. Install and activate python venv (need for getting pytorch that includes torchlib, as as of 1811/2024 no binary libtorch download is available)
+2. As of 18/11/2024, no binary libtorch download is available for ARM64-based Jetson.
+So we will install pytorch that includes torchlib.
+First make a Python virtual environment:

     ```
     sudo apt install python3.8-venv